 Important facts on EHV-4.
 Including clinical signs, prevention, and diagnosis.

 Unique risk factors of the neurologic form of EHV-1 and what to expect upon diagnosis.

 Get the facts on Streptococcus equi, including clinical signs, diagnosis, treatment, and recovery.

 Learn more about management and prevention of EHV-1 respiratory and reproductive disease.

 How You Can Learn More

 Talk to your Merck Animal Health sales representative for more information about the Merck Animal Health Equine Biosurveillance Program, or call (800) 521-5767.
-Once enrolled, you’ll receive collection material, submission forms, sample collection instructions.
+Once enrolled, you’ll receive collection materials, shipping labels, submission forms, sample collection instructions.
 After obtaining nasal swabs and blood from suspect cases, samples are shipped to UC Davis, with results provided within 24 hours of receipt.
-Numerous shipping and laboratory diagnostic charges as well as collection material costs are covered by Merck Animal Health.
+Shipping and laboratory diagnostic charges as well as collection material costs are supported by Merck Animal Health.

 If you have questions about the program, call the Merck Animal Health Equine Professional Services Team as (866) 349-3497 or email USEquinePV@merck.com